Security/EU AI Act

 Are AI agents considered high-risk under the EU AI Act?

-Most enterprise AI agents that make or influence decisions in areas like finance, healthcare, employment, or essential services qualify as high-risk under Article 6 and Annex III.
+Enterprise AI agents that make or influence decisions in areas like finance, healthcare, employment, or essential services may require a high-risk classification review under Article 6 and Annex III.
 The key factor is whether the agent's actions affect access to services, financial outcomes, or individual rights.
-If your agent processes transactions, manages claims, or handles personal data, it's likely high-risk.

 When does the EU AI Act apply to companies outside the EU?